-Construction is a hazardous industry, and you want to protect yourself and the public if something goes wrong.
-If someone makes a claim against you, public liability insurance offers you protection, covering all your legal costs and any compensation you might need to pay.
+Construction is a hazardous industry, and you’ll want to protect yourself and the public if something goes wrong.
+If someone makes a claim against you, public liability insurance offers you protection, that could cover your legal costs and any compensation you might need to pay.

 Employers’ liability insurance

-You are legally required to have this insurance even if you employ just one person.
+You’re legally required to have this insurance even if you employ just one person.